Zurich-Munich tickets from €18.90 Go 1st class from €27.90...... |

 What are the trains like?

-From 13 December 2020, tilting Astoro trains like these are being deployed on the Zurich-Munich route, replacing conventional locomotives & carriages.
+Tilting Astoro trains like these now operate the Zurich-Munich route, they replaced conventional locomotives & carriages in 2020.
 These classy pendolino trains have 1st & 2nd class and a restaurant car, with power sockets at all seats & free WiFi.
-Seats line up nicely with the windows for great views...
+Seats line up nicely with the windows for great views.

 -